The Artist: An Anthropologist and a Savage

 Free admission

-Join us for a talk by curator and art critic Nicolas Bourriaud, known for his seminal book Relational Aesthetics.
+This talk is by curator and art critic Nicolas Bourriaud, known for his seminal book Relational Aesthetics.
 He will present on the role of contemporary art as anthropology and its implications, through a post-colonial reexamination of cultural frames.

 Following the talk, Bourriaud will be in conversation with curator Karina El Helou.